To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 3 Keys to Choosing Your Domain Name

-Our analysis of the various rumors that abound has taught us three general principles in selecting a quality domain name:
+Our analysis of the various rumors that abound has taught us three general principles in selecting a quality domain name – we recommend using Namecheap:

 - Easy to Remember – your domain name should be catchy, simple, and easy to remember.
 Remember that people will need to type in your domain name.
 You should therefore take into account potential misspellings and keep it short to avoid typos.

 - Makes Sense – you want your domain name to make sense, to reflect what it is you do.
 Since you haven’t had the money or time to make people understand what yabaloo.com means – you will need to create a name that makes sense right off the bat without having spent money on branding.
 An example would be bluewidgets.com – your customer automatically expects to find blue widgets.

 - .COM – ideally (unless you live outside the United States), you’ll want to register a .com (dot com) domain name, because that’s what people default to when typing in a domain name.
 Additionally, it helps to avoid hyphens if possible.

 For more tips on finding the optimal domain name for your website, see our article on choosing a domain name.Tagged With: Keywords